-This course is a study of national governmental institutions with emphasis on the Constitution, the functions of the executive, legislative and judicial branches, civil liberties, and the role of the electorate.
-Lecture Hours 3
+This course is a study of American federal governmental institutions with a focus on the Constitution and key founding documents; the functions of the executive, legislative and judicial branches; civil liberties and rights; and the role and influence of the electorate, interest groups, and the media.

-Lab Hours 0 Credit Hours 3 Prerequisites RDG-032 or RWR-032, C or better.
+Lecture Hours 3 Lab Hours 0 Credit Hours 3 Prerequisites RDG-032 or RWR-032, C or better.